bbalganjjm/natural_js/docs/implementation/m10-plan.md

 # Validation and exclusions

 Run build, typecheck, focused unit checks for non-DOM invariants, and real-browser tests on authored tables.
 Check keyboard-only use, header semantics and association, sort/column state announcements, focus visibility, text spacing, narrow layout, and MDI duplicate IDs.
 If resize/reorder is selected, include manual screen-reader and keyboard review or record its absence as an unverified gate.
-Current browser checks cover Chromium, Firefox, and installed Chrome/Edge; the earlier WebKit engine evidence is historical because the user excluded Safari from the initial 2.0 support scope.
+Current browser checks include Playwright Chromium, Firefox, and WebKit plus installed Chrome and Edge on this Windows host.
+Only real Safari on macOS or iOS is unavailable; a WebKit pass does not claim Safari vendor coverage.
 Automated axe results alone do not establish WCAG conformance.

 Measure the existing flat/nested 100- and 1,000-row fixtures before and after rendering changes.
 Set any larger workload and budget in M10.0, rather than inventing a universal speed claim.
 Record agent first-pass correctness, files/bytes read, changed scope, elapsed time, and actual tokens only if available.